adam900710/btrfs_talk/raid56.md

 - Destructive read-modify-write (RMW)

-  Obviously we have to update a RAID56 full stripe by reading out all the data (at least the untouched part), modify the data and update the parity, then write all the new data stripe and parity to disk.
+  Obviously we have to update a RAID56 full stripe by reading out all the data (at least the untouched part), calculate the new parity, then write all the new data stripe and parity to disk.

   But what if we also have rotten bits?